qingwei91/qingwei91.github.io/src/pages/higher-fix/index.md

 * `Algebra` with `(* -> *) -> * -> *` becomes HAlgebra `(* -> *) -> * -> * -> * -> * -> * -> *`

 Notice there's a common theme, the number of star doubled in the process, I have to admit I haven't fully understand why but I hope this article is still useful.

+## Credit

+I learn most of the techniques described here from [Xenomorph](https://github.com/nuttycom/xenomorph) by Nuttycom, I find it interesting and thought would be good to write it down.

+Thanks Nuttycomb for sharing his idea with the open source world!
+I also wish to thanks my coworker [Olivier](https://github.com/Baccata/) for introducing the idea of recursion scheme to me.